 Is Korea a modern industrial and technological powerhouse, as its government would have the world believe?
 Or is it still a developing country steeped in superstition, struggling to shake off the vestiges of its third-world past?

 Korea has been at pains in recent years to prove itself as a major actor on the world stage.
-It is attempting to improve its access to world trade by ratifying a free trade agreement with the US and other countries, and only this year saw its foreign minister Ban Ki-Moon elected to the highest post at the United Nations.
+It is attempting to improve its access to world trade by ratifying a free trade agreement with the US and other countries.

 In conjunction with these status-enhancers, Korea's environment department recently declared part of Antarctica an Endangered Species Protection Zone and trumpeted this as another example of Korea's environmental credentials and proof of its responsible citizenship as a regional power.

-This same Department is responsible for regulating more than 100 bear farms around Korea, mostly near DaeGu, which produce gall bladders for oriental medicine.
-They form part of a secretive but lucrative trade within Korea of an animal, which is protected from such exploitation by an international convention - TO WHICH KOREA IS SIGNATORY!
+This same Department is responsible for regulating more than 60 bear farms around Korea which produce gall bladders for oriental medicine.
+They form part of a secretive but lucrative trade within Korea of an animal, which is protected from such exploitation by an international convention – TO WHICH KOREA IS SIGNATORY!
 The hypocrisy is breathtaking.

 Instead, Korea is being shown up embarrassingly by supposedly less advanced nations.
 China is currently monitoring bear farms in response to international outrage.
 In 2005, Vietnam declared a total ban on bear farming and is creating bear sanctuaries for former farm bears.